Global obesity target not reached if trend continues

 - 18.5 to 24.9 - healthy weight

 - ≥ 40 - morbid obesity

 Results showed that between 1974 and 2014, the average BMI shifted from 21.7 to 24.2 in men, and from 22.1 to 24.4 in women, corresponding to the “world’s population having become on average more than 1.5 kg heavier each decade”.
 Men in high-income, English speaking countries, and women in Latin America had the most marked increase in BMI per decade, whereas women in southern and central Europe and high income Asia-Pacific had the smallest increases.

-Overweight and obese trends and distribution varied greatly across regions and among countries.
-In the seventies, the biggest number of overweight and obese people lived in the USA, Russia and in European countries such as Germany, the UK, France and Italy.
-Today, most of the world’s obese and overweight people live in China, USA, Brazil, Russia and India.
+Overweight and obesity trends and distribution varied greatly across regions and among countries.
+In the seventies, the biggest number of people who live with obesity or excess weight lived in the USA, Russia and in European countries such as Germany, the UK, France and Italy.
+Today, most of the people living with obesity or excess weight live in China, USA, Brazil, Russia and India.
 India is also the country with the highest number of underweight men and women.

 For further information, please see:

 NCD Risk Factor Collaboration (2016).
 Trends in adult body-mass index in 200 countries from 1975 to 2014: a pooled analysis of 1698 population-based measurement studies with 19·2 million participants.
 The Lancet, volume 387, no.10026, p1377–1396.